Semantic-Org/Semantic-UI/README.md

 * Menus

 ## UI Views
-UI Views are common ways that UI collections are grouped together.
-The focus is not on providing a specific interaction, but providing a view for a website's content.
-These might be difficult to define completely.
+UI Views are common ways to display site content.
+Instead of providing a specific interaction, views structure content so that it can be understood more easily.

 Examples of UI views:
 ** Comment Feed